Updated November 29, 2025, Feb2/26

 Poor me, I’m in a panic.

-Bad me self-attack using the worst-case scenario that I’ll lose control of my emotions, or of my bodily functions, or how much pain I’ll feel.
+Bad me self-attack using the worst-case scenario that I’ll lose control: of my emotions, or of my bodily functions, or of how much pain I’ll feel.

 Good me I don’t want to go through my last moments alone.